 Since the EIS (and accompanying Ecological Impact Assessment and Biodiversity Assessment Report) was submitted, the Framework for Biodiversity Assessment has been replaced with the Biodiversity Assessment Method under the NSW Biodiversity Offset Scheme.
 The Biodiversity Offset Scheme provides a new approach for determining the quantum of credits required to offset a development and generated from the establishment of a Biodiversity Stewardship Site.
 The Project was assessed under the Framework for Biodiversity Assessment and the credit requirement in the CoC is calculated in this framework.
-Where a project has an existing obligation to obtain and retire BioBanking credits under a consent and the credits required do not exist, an application for an 'assessment of reasonable equivalence' of biodiversity credits (henceforth referred to as 'reasonable equivalence') must be made to DPE.
+Where a project has an existing obligation to obtain and retire BioBanking credits under a consent and the credits required do not exist, an application for an 'assessment of reasonable equivalence' of biodiversity Credits (henceforth referred to as 'reasonable equivalence') must be made to the NSW Department of Planning, Housing and Infrastructure (DPHI).
 The conversion provides an equivalent quantum of Biodiversity Offset Scheme credits that allows the Project to meet its offset obligation within the new framework.
 Refer to the project BOS for more detailed information regarding the assessment of reasonable equivalence.